-- 1 Using the Pick tool , select a contoured object. - 2 Click Object > Break Contour Apart.
+- 2 Click Object ▶ Break Contour Apart.

 Apply perspective

 Adding perspective to objects creates the illusion of distance and depth.
 You can create a perspective effect by shortening one or two sides of an object.
 This effect gives an object the appearance of receding in one or two directions, thereby creating a one-point perspective or a two-point perspective.